pammirato/data_processing/README.md

-This project is contains MATLAB scripts for building and running experiments on our dataset.
+This project contains MATLAB scripts for building and running experiments on our dataset.
 Our dataset is not yet released.

 ## Setup
 Make sure you set all the __BASE-PATH__ variables in **init.m**.
-More on init.m and our datasets directory structure below.
+More on init.m and our dataset's directory structure below.

 ## Building the Data